Jonathan Martin Politico does this story that the conservative intellectuals don't like this identity politics that Palin's playing.

 Is it today?

-Indiana Governor Mitch Daniels policy director, Lauren Mills, Grace Marie Turner of the Galen Institute, and Bob Goldberg of the Center for Medicine and the Public Interest take exception to my article, Mitch Daniels' Obamacare problem.
+Indiana Governor Mitch Daniels policy director Lauren Mills, Grayson Marie Turner of the Galen Institute, and Bob Goldberg of the Center for Medicine in the Public Interest take exception to my article, Mitch Daniels Obamacare Problem.

-In brief, these three believe Daniel's expansion of government-run health care is a conservative triumph.
+In brief, these three believe that Daniel's expansion of government-run health care is a conservative triumph.

 And there are six of them.